bjornmeansbear/contemporary.ookb.co/ContemporaryLaunchTweaks.md

 City Paper: The Contemporary wins 'Best Reinvention' for 2013 Best of Baltimore by City Paper Sep 18, 2013

-3. Change (M in 'mixed media should be capitalized):
-Soundsuit // Mixed media // 2011

-4. Still need info for Wayne's image.
+3. Still need info for Wayne's image.

 Things to do:
 1. Facebook/Instagram Banners